Non-Human Identity Orchestration: Managing Workload Identities at Scale

 Think managing a handful of non-human identities is tough?
 Imagine the chaos of thousands without a centralized system.
 Without Non-Human Identity Orchestration, organizations face a whirlwind of challenges that can compromise security and efficiency.

-Increased Security Risks: Without orchestration, it's difficult to enforce consistent security policies across all NHIs.
+• Increased Security Risks: Without orchestration, it's difficult to enforce consistent security policies across all NHIs.
 Service accounts might be assigned excessive permissions, creating opportunities for attackers to exploit compromised identities.
-For example, a script with overly broad access could inadvertently expose sensitive data.
+For example, a script that reads all files in a directory and logs them, including sensitive configuration files, could inadvertently expose sensitive data if it has overly broad access.

 Let's say a development team creates a new microservice but neglects to properly configure its service account.
 The account is granted broad access to multiple databases and cloud resources, "just in case."
 If this account is compromised, an attacker could gain access to sensitive data across the entire system.